As of December 19, 2017, MyQL is now referred to as Rocket Mortgage.

 Buying a new home or refinancing your current one is exciting – and scary, when you think about the new debt you’ve taken on.
 One thing nobody wants to consider is the possibility of defaulting on a mortgage.
 But you don’t need to be worried, because there are things you can do now, beyond just paying your mortgage on time, to set yourself up for success and avoid defaulting.

 Keep an Eye on Your Credit

 People often pay close attention to their finances and credit score while looking for a home, but sometimes they stop once they buy a house.
-Consistently monitoring your credit with a free service like Rocket HQ can help you see what’s affecting your credit and how so you can take action to keep your score high, and it can help you catch any fraud or identity theft quickly.
+Consistently monitoring your credit can help you see what’s affecting your credit and how so you can take action to keep your score high, and it can help you catch any fraud or identity theft quickly.

 Maintain (or Start) a Savings Account

 Bankrate’s latest Money Pulse survey found that only 41% of Americans would pay an unexpected cost with funds from a savings account.
 The other 59% would have to come up with emergency money some other way like their 401(k), credit cards or a home equity loan.
 To be part of the 41%, Bankrate says, you need to work a regular emergency savings contribution into your monthly budget.

 Personal money-management expert Dave Ramsey teaches a similar philosophy in his 7 Baby Steps to Financial Peace.
 Step 1 is save $1,000 as fast as you can in order to prepare for emergencies.